Eyesore123/project-management/README.md

 <a href="https://javascript-d1a2d.web.app/">Go to project website</a>

-Things that have changed from the original version:
+A listing of things that are different from the original version:

 Code improvements